 Here’s some of Villa-Lobos’ most popular and beloved guitar compositions:

-When you hear the term etude or estudio (meaning study), there might be a connotation that the piece is simple or easy.
+When you hear the term etude or estudio, meaning study, you may think that the piece is simple or easy.
 Well, anyone who’s played through Villa-Lobos’ famous collection of 12 etudes (Douze Études) knows that assumption is false!

-In my opinion, the Villa-Lobos etudes are some of the most challenging–yet also some of the most profound–classical guitar etudes of all time.
+In my opinion, the Villa-Lobos etudes are some of the most challenging–yet profound–classical guitar etudes of all time.

 Each etude presents a variety of technical challenges for both the right and left hand.
 The tempo markings for some of the pieces are incredibly fast.
 Therefore, these upbeat studies require advanced precision and delicacy (particularly etude No.1 and No.2).